Identifying when Precession can be Measured in Gravitational Waveforms: Impact of Varying Parameters

 \subsection{Sky Location}

 We performed a series of runs where we altered the sky location of the signal, keeping the masses and spins of the components fixed.
-We also maintained the binary orientation $\theta_{\rm JN} = 60\degree$, but varied the distance and polarization of the source to ensure that the SNR remained constant and that the relative contribution of the $+$ and $\times$ polarizations was consistent with the standard run.
+We also maintained the binary orientation $\theta_{\rm JN} = 60\degree$, but varied the distance and polarization of the source to ensure that the \ac{snr} remained constant and that the relative contribution of the $+$ and $\times$ polarizations was consistent with the standard run.
 Furthermore, sky locations were restricted to those for which the relative time of arrival between the Hanford and Livingston detectors remains the same (i.e., we were sampling from the nearly degenerate ring on the sky of constant time delays).
 Details of the runs are given in Tab.~\ref{tab:sky_loc_runs}.

 Table~\ref{tab:sky_loc_runs} shows that the inferred luminosity distance remains approximately constant despite the simulated luminosity distance varying by almost a factor of two.
 In addition, the recovered $\rho_p$ distribution remains consistent with the ``standard'' injection.
 Fig.~\ref{fig:sky_loc} shows that the inferred sky position of the source remains essentially unchanged, and consistent with locations of the detectors' greatest sensitivity.
+We note here that for this study we only considered the two detector LIGO network.
+Including VIRGO would likely have considerably improved the precision of the inferred sky location.
+We do not expect that this would affect any of the inferred physical parameters or any of the main conclusions in this work.